Migrate from Pegasus 1.2 to Pegasus 1.5

 Structured prompts with reference images

-Reference up to 4 images in your prompt using prompt_v_2.
-Use <@name> placeholders in the prompt text and declare the images in media_sources.
+Reference up to 4 images in your prompt.
+Use <@name> placeholders in the prompt text and provide the referenced images.
 The following example asks whether a reference photo matches a person in the video:

 Python